-Both candles in this set are made with essential oils of Vetiver, Palo Santo, Bergamot and Palmarosa.
-The scent is grounding, calming and earthy.
+Both candles in this set are made with essential oils of Ylang-Ylang, Cedar, Patchouli, and Orange.
+The scent is romantic, calming and earthy.

 Palo Santo is traditionally used for relieving common colds, flu symptoms, stress, asthma, headaches, anxiety, depression, inflammation, emotional pain and more.
 This Essential Oil is great for Aromatherapy and can also be used during massage work to assist in healing.